Partitioning and horizontal scaling in Azure Cosmos DB

 • The partition key value (For example: "Andrew").
 The partition key value can be of string or numeric types.

-For all containers, your partition key should:
+For all containers, the partition key should:

 • Be a property that has a value, which doesn't change.
 If a property is your partition key, you can't update that property's value.